Mrs Susan Eick

 Research and Commercialisation Office (Research & Innovation)

-I am one of the Research Funding Managers based in the Research and Commercialisation Office providing advice and support to help deliver successful research proposals in partnership with academic researchers.
-I provide support across the university to identify funding opportunities, develop research funding applications, provide training and support processes and systems.
+I lead the Research Funding Manager team based in the Research and Commercialisation Office.
+Our team provides advice and support to help deliver successful research proposals in partnership with academic researchers.
+We provide support across the university to identify funding opportunities, develop research funding applications, provide training, and support funding processes and systems.

 BSc (Hons) Environmental Science (First Class Honours) 1999, University of Plymouth